hez2010/hez2010/README.md

 ### Experience & Skills

+- 🏢 Game Developer.
+- 🗾 Live in Japan.
-- 🏫 Master of Computer Science, 2023-2025.
+- 🏫 Master of Computer Science.
 - 👯 Microsoft MVP for .NET, .NET CoreCLR community contributor.
-- 💬 Can speak Chinese, English and Japanese.
+- 💬 Can speak Japanese, English and Chinese.
 - 🌱 Currently learning Computer Graphics and Compilers.
 - ⚡ Want to write a runtime and a game engine.